 Home Master TMHP – Under Sink Water Filter For Well Water

-When is on well water, it is usually highly contaminated water source.
+When is on well water, it is usually a highly contaminated water source.
 Normal under sink filters aren’t able to handle the job nicely and perfectly.
 This nasty job has to be finished by the Home Master TMHP HydroPerfection.
-It is also one of our best reverse osmosis system.
+It is also one of our best reverse osmosis systems.

-Complete Coverage: It is a 9 stage under sink water filtration system which buckled with sediment filter, activated carbon filter, reverse osmosis membrane, remineralization and UV light sterilization.
+Complete Coverage: It is a 9 stage under sink water filtration system which buckled with a sediment filter, activated carbon filter, reverse osmosis membrane, remineralization and UV light sterilization.

-The TMHP is capable of removing 99% of all contaminants including virus and bacteria while adding beneficial minerals such as calcium and magnesium.
-The UV light alters the cells of virus which is helpful in filtering well water.
+The TMHP is capable of removing 99% of all contaminants including viruses and bacteria while adding beneficial minerals such as calcium and magnesium.
+The UV light alters the cells of the virus which is helpful in filtering well water.

 Iron Removal: Well water contains a high amount of iron which TMHP has a dedicated filter to remove iron.
 The presence of iron alters the taste of your food and water.

 Reduction in Waste Water: Waste water was produced for every gallon of filtered water.
-However, the Home Master TMHP has the lowest waste water with 1:1 ratio.
+However, the Home Master TMHP has the lowest waste water with a 1:1 ratio.